aphiria/docs/routing.md

 }
 ```

-If you use <a href="controllers.md#parameter-attributes">parameter attributes</a>, Aphiria will respect them when determining where to apply the route variables (eg by putting them in the route path/host or in the query string).
+If you use [parameter attributes](controllers.md#parameter-attributes), Aphiria will respect them when determining where to apply the route variables (eg by putting them in the route path/host or in the query string).

 <h3 id="creating-route-requests">Creating Route Requests</h3>